jaymesbyron/Audience-Personas-Project/README.md

 Strategies for converting to these personas into customers include:

-1. Financial Planning and Management: target an audience of older Gen Z/Young Millenials (20 yo - 35 yo) specifying the economic and financial challenges faced by this group, via static images on Instagram.
+1. Financial Planning and Management: target an audience of older Gen Z/Young Millenials (20 yo - 35 yo) specifying the economic and financial challenges faced by this group.
+     - Media strategy: static images providing education and information posted to Instagram and X.
-2. Porsche: target a middle-aged male audience (45 yo - 55 yo) going through a "mid-life crisis" and young men (25 yo - 35 yo) who want to appear cool and favorable to women, via a TV commerical campaign and videos on social media.
+2. Porsche: target a middle-aged male audience (45 yo - 55 yo) going through a "mid-life crisis" and young men (25 yo - 35 yo) who want to appear cool and favorable to women.
+     - Media strategy: a TV commerical campaign and videos on social media.
-3. Loans: target middle aged consumers (45 yo - 65 yo) who had time to build credit and are more likely to be approved for loans, via TV coommericals.
+3. Loans: target middle aged consumers (45 yo - 65 yo) who had time to build credit and are more likely to be approved for loans.
+     - Media strategy: TV coommericals on channels with high-viewership from this age range.
 4. Agritourism: target a younger audience (18 yo - 25 yo) as the trendy new thing.
-Target an older audience (60 yo - 85 yo) as something fun and new to do with retirement, compare them to the trendy, young folks doing it, via a social media influencer campaign for the younger audience, and TV commercials for the older audience.
+Target an older audience (60 yo - 85 yo) as something fun and new to do with retirement, compare them to the trendy, young folks doing it.
+     - Media strategy: a social media influencer campaign with a series of videos for the younger audience, and TV commercials on their respective channels for the older audience.